 Scientists had already proven such changes take place after birth, but researchers from Murdoch Children’s Research Institute (MCRI) in Melbourne are the first to prove the environment in utero can also be responsible for such changes.

 The Australian scientists used cord blood, placentas and umbilical cords collected at birth from both identical and nonidentical twins to prove their theories, according to recent article in the Deccan Herald.
-They found that although identical twins share the same DNA sequence, the chemical markers that switch genes on and off are different.
+They found that although identical twins share the same DNA sequence, the

 That makes sense to me.